Monday, January 12, 2026

 Share

-“Eat your vegetables” — the command long met with groans and eye rolls from kids and adults alike — might be shaking off its bad rap as innovation turns leafy greens and other veggies into bona fide meal stars.
+“Eat your vegetables” — the command long met with groans and eye rolls from kids and adults alike — might finally be shaking off its bad rap as innovation turns leafy greens and other veggies into bona fide meal stars.

 Specialty vegetables